danovity/hackernews_graphqlruby_app/README.md

 ## How To Access It

-- use your preferred GraphQL IDE to access the endpoint, https://awesomeapp.api-hackernews-reloaded.tk/graphql
+- use your preferred GraphQL Ide to access the endpoint, https://awesomeapp.api-hackernews-reloaded.tk/graphql